mnemnion/orb/doc/md/compile/compiler.md

    end
 end
 ```

-### compiler:compile\(skein\)
+### compiler:compile(skein)

-Simply goes through all the Scrolls in the `knitted` table of the Skein, and
+Simply goes through all the Scrolls in the ``knitted`` table of the Skein, and
-compiles them if there is an appropriate compiler in `compile.compilers`\.
+compiles them if there is an appropriate compiler in ``compile.compilers``.

-Which, if the scroll is a Lua scroll, there is\.
+Which, if the scroll is a Lua scroll, there is.

 ```lua
 function compiler.compile(compiler, skein)